MehdiAnti/PD-Link-Works/README.md

 ## Notes

-  - Only one Pixeldrain link per message.
+  - Only one link per message.
   - Works with galleries and single files.

 ## License